PhaserEditor2D/PhaserEditor/docs/jseditor.rst

 	MyGroup.prototype.constructor = MyGroup;

-This is not the more beautiful thing of the world, we prefer to use something like a ``@extends`` JSDoc tag, but for now it is not possible.
+This is not the more beautiful thing of the world, we prefer to use something like a ``@extends`` JSDoc tag, but for now, it is not possible.
 We recommend to use the new file wizards, they generated a code that can be "understood" by the JavaScript editor.

 Phaser API hover help
 =====================